lego12239/finsum.tcl/README.md

 fmt routine is used to format SUM(in a representation for processing) to representation for view.
-FPDQ - a fractional part digits quantity in SUM(2 by default) FPS - a fractional part separator(. by default)
+FPDQ\_IN - a fractional part digits quantity in SUM(2 by default) FPDQ\_OUT - a fractional part digits quantity in a result(2 by default) FPS - a fractional part separator in a result(. by default)

 Examples
 ========